 - (a) Renunciation defense.
-It is an affirmative defense to a prosecution for criminal an attempt, criminal solicitation, and criminal or conspiracy that: - (1) The defendant engaged in made reasonable efforts to prevent commission of the target offense; - (2) Under circumstances manifesting a voluntary and complete renunciation of the defendant's criminal intent; and - (3) The target offense was not committed. - (b) Scope of voluntary and complete renunciation.
-A renunciation is not "voluntary and complete" within the meaning of under subsection (a) of this section when it is motivated in whole or in part by: - (1) A belief that circumstances exist which: - (A)Increase the probability of detection or apprehension of the defendant or another participant in the criminal enterprise; or

-- (B) Render accomplishment of the criminal plans more difficult; or - (2) A decision to: - (A) Postpone the criminal conduct until another time; or - (B) Transfer the criminal effort to another victim or similar objective. - (c) Burden of Proof.
-The defendant has the burden of proof for this affirmative defense and must prove this affirmative defense by a preponderance of the evidence.
-Definitions.

-(1) "Intent" has the meaning specified in RCC § 22E-206(c)
+It is an affirmative defense to a prosecution for an attempt, solicitation, or conspiracy that: - (1) The defendant made reasonable efforts to prevent commission of the target offense; - (2) Under circumstances manifesting a voluntary and complete renunciation of the defendant's criminal intent; and - (3) The target offense was not committed. - (b) Scope of voluntary and complete.
+A renunciation is not "voluntary and complete" under subsection (a) of this section when it is motivated in whole or in part by: - (1) A belief that circumstances exist which: - (A) Increase the probability of detection or apprehension of the defendant or another participant in the criminal enterprise; or - (B) Render accomplishment of the criminal plans more difficult; or - (2) A decision to: - (A) Postpone the criminal conduct until another time; or - (B) Transfer the criminal effort to another victim or similar objective. - (c) Definitions. - (1) "Intent" has the meaning specified in RCC § 22E-206(c)